Bridge2Bitcoin/Bridge2Bitcoin/SwissBitcoinPay.md

 [return to Main Menu](README.md)

 # Swiss Bitcoin Pay
-note - This is a guide written for our volunteers to use to help them when onboarding businesses.

 ## V 0.3

 # **Merchant Setup** \- Swiss Bitcoin Pay and Wallet of Satoshi.
+This is a guide written for our volunteers to use to help them when onboarding businesses.

-**Note \- They must have a phone and a laptop ready to complete these steps.**
+**Note \- The merchants must have a phone and a laptop ready to complete these steps.**

 ## 1\.
 Download Wallet of Satoshi.